-The end of fiscal year marked the Authority's twelfth year in operation as an independent agency of the District government.
-Using the framework of policies the Board of Directors established in fiscal year 1998, the four Strategic Focus Areas developed by the Board in fiscal year 2003, and its recently adopted 2008 - 2013 Strategic Plan, "A Guide for Measurable Progress and Achievement.", the Authority and its management continued to build on the successes of its previous eleven years of operations.
-Major accomplishments in fiscal year 2008 were:
+Fiscal year 2009 marked the Authority's thirteenth year in operation as an independent agency of the Government of the District of Columbia.
+Using the framework of policies the Board of Directors established in fiscal year 1998, the four Strategic Focus Areas developed by the Board in fiscal year 2003, and its recently adopted 2008 - 2013 Strategic Plan, "A Guide for Measurable Progress and Achievement", the Authority and its management continued to build on the successes of its previous twelve years of operations.
+Major accomplishments in fiscal year 2009 were: